-For more than 20 years this company only offered a profit-sharing plan with employer contributions.
-They are interested in turning the retirement plan into a 401(k) where participants can defer and manage their own portfolios.
-The company has twenty locations across the country, and participant education efforts need to be able to support these satellite locations.
-There is no formal Investment Committee in place.
+For more than 20 years, this company only offered a profit-sharing plan with employer contributions.
+They were interested in turning the retirement plan into a 401(k) where participants could defer and manage their own portfolios.
+The company has twenty locations across the country, and participant education efforts needed to be able to support these satellite locations.
+There was no formal Investment Committee in place.

 The Recommended Solution

-Putting together and training a new Investment Committee for a retirement plan is an essential first step.
+Putting together and training a new Investment Committee for a retirement plan would be an essential first step.

-Because participants wouldn’t have been responsible for managing their own investment allocation in the profit sharing plan in the past, the entire plan should be re-enrolled into age appropriate Target Date Funds to ensure participants have a diversified portfolio.
+Because participants weren’t responsible for managing their own investment allocation in the profit-sharing plan in the past, the entire plan should be re-enrolled into age-appropriate Target Date Funds to ensure participants have a diversified portfolio.

 It is also important to provide targeted financial wellness topics to participants both over 50 and under 50.
-The messages should be specific to the participants at different points in their financial lives.
-Additional webinars can be offered throughout the year to focus on financial wellness topics such as household budgeting, social security, Medicare, and college savings strategies.
+The messages would be specific to the participants at different points in their financial lives.
+Additional webinars can be offered throughout the year to focus on financial wellness topics such as household budgeting, Social Security, Medicare, and college savings strategies.